Taiwan Power Company President's Residence

 Taiwan Power Company President's Residence Introduction

-During the Japanese colonial period, the Taiwan Electric Company was an important energy institution at the outset of industrial development.
-Its official residence was built near the city walls and is currently one of the well-preserved official residences.
-After the restoration of Taiwan’s sovereignty, it was repurposed as the Central Guesthouse and the residence of the Governor of Taiwan Province.
-This residence, surrounded by high walls, features a Western architectural style, with a tiled roof and white walls that reflect the charm of Mediterranean villas from southern Italy or Spain.
-Many high-ranking residences during the Japanese colonial period favored different styles of European house designs.
-This elegant Western-style house has a courtyard environment, an entrance with an arched hall, and is adorned with Greek columns as decoration.
-The staircase is made of wood, and the decoration is simple and elegant.
-Originally, there were Japanese-style rooms at the back of the house, which were later demolished.
-This construction method, featuring a Western style in the front and a Japanese-style addition in the back, also reflects the lifestyle of Japanese officials in Taiwan at that time.
-(Source: Residence of the President of the Taiwan Electric Company)
+The Taiwan Electric Power Company during the Japanese colonial period was an important energy institution at a time when industry was just beginning to develop.
+Its chief official's residence was built near the city walls and is one of the few remaining well-preserved official residences today.
+After the restoration of Taiwan, it was repurposed as the Central Guest House and the official residence of the Governor of Taiwan.
+This residence, surrounded by high walls, features a Western architectural style, with a tiled roof and white walls, reflecting the charm of Mediterranean villas from Italy or Spain.
+Many high-ranking official residences during the Japanese era favored various European residential styles.
+This elegant building with a courtyard has an arched entrance hall, decorated with Greek columns, and wooden staircases, showcasing simple and elegant decor.
+Originally, there were Japanese-style rooms at the back of the house, which have since been demolished.
+This design, with European-style in the front and Japanese-style rooms in the back, also reflects the lifestyle of Japanese officials in Taiwan at that time.
+(Source: President's Residence of Taiwan Electric Power Company)

 Recommended Hotel Bookings